igentuman/VHBattleRoyale/README.md

 ## Overview

 The mod transforms Valheim into a competitive Battle Royale experience with a shrinking zone, randomized starts, and enhanced looting.
-It is a server-side plugin with an optional client-side HUD, and supports an optional Web API tracker for match statistics.
+It is a server-side plugin with an mandatory client-side HUD, and supports an optional Web API tracker for match statistics.

 ## Key Features